philtabor/ProtoRL/README.md

 This will train a deep Q agent on the CartPole environment.
 If you want to try out other environments, please feel free to edit the dqn.py file.

+## Support for Third Party Environments

+If you are trying to implement an RL agent for a custom environment, this can be accomplished by passing the package_to_import flag to the make_env or make_vec_envs functions.
+Package names should be a string, and it should be an installed package.

+If the environment you are trying to use doesn't adhere to the new Gymnasium specifications (i.e. it doesn't return observation, info from env.reset() or the step() function doesn't return both a terminal and truncated flag), then you will need to pass the apply_api_compatibility=True flag in the make_env or make_vec_envs functions.

 ## How ProtoRL Works

 Agents are comprised of a number of bolt-on modules that perform the basic functionality needed.